guhjy/jamm/README.md

 # Install

-Currently, jAMM can only being installed via R (Rstudio or equivelant software).
+Currently, jAMM can only being installed via R (or Rstudio and equivelant software).
 First, you need to install R developing tools from CRAN and jamovi developing tools.

 ```r